acenet-arc/cloud_from_a_to_z/_episodes/01-day1-the-internet.md

 ![interconnected networks](../fig/interconnected-networks.svg)

 To connect your LAN to the rest of the Internet your router is connected to an Internet Service Provider (ISP).
+Your computer then accesses the Internet through the router often also called a "gateway".
 Now how does a computer on your network know how to exchange information with a computer on your Neighbour's LAN?
 Again IP addresses are used.
 Each LAN connected to the Internet gets a unique IP address.
+This is sometimes referred to as a "public IP" as it can be viewed by anyone connected to the Internet.
+This is in contrast to IPs on a LAN which are only meaningful within the LAN.

 > ## How many unique IPs are there?